CapgeminiCIS/hackerkiste-hackathon/04_Stage_1_AKS_Cluster.md

 We mentioned many time before that you will create an AKS Cluster but what is AKS actually?
 AKS stands for Azure Kubernetes Cluster and is managed Kubernetes Cluster on Azure.
-Kubernetes is the most Commonly used Container Management Platform created by Google.
+Kubernetes is the most commonly used Container Management Platform created by Google.
 If you want to know more about it you should check out these links

 [What is Kubernets](https://azure.microsoft.com/de-de/topic/what-is-kubernetes/)